About Me

 I believe healing happens in relationships when you feel seen, understood, and supported without pressure to perform or hold it all together.
 My approach is warm, collaborative, and grounded in both care and accountability, with a decolonized and abolitionist lens that recognizes how systems of power shape our individual and collective experiences.

-I’m not a blank slate or someone who just nods and waits for you to talk.
-I’ll ask questions, offer reflections, make the occasional meme reference, bring in a metaphor or two, and share the kind of realness that invites you to show up as your full self.
+In sessions, I ask questions, offer reflections, use metaphors, reference memes, and share the kind of realness that invites you to show up as your full self.
+I’m here to help you make sense of what’s happening, unlearn what’s no longer serving you, and reconnect with what matters most.
 I use thoughtful self-disclosure when it supports the work, and I believe in naming things gently but directly.

-I work well with people who are open to going deeper, who want more than just coping tools and are ready to disrupt patterns, process pain, and build something more intentional.
+I work well with people who are open to going deeper, who want more than just coping tools and are ready to break patterns, process pain, and build something more intentional.
 If you’re unsure whether we’re a fit, a consultation is a good place to explore that together.

 Education & Training

-• Cognitive Behavioral Therapy
+2022: Cognitive Behavioral Therapy

-• Transgender Affirmative Mental Health Care
+2022: Transgender Affirmative Mental Health Care

-• Internal Family Systems Circle, IFS Institute 2023
+2023: Internal Family Systems Circle, IFS Institute

-• Acceptance and Commitment Therapy
+2023: Acceptance and Commitment Therapy

-• Eye Movement Desensitization and Reprocessing, EMDR Institute 2024
+2024: Eye Movement Desensitization and Reprocessing, EMDR Institute

-• The Gottman Method Levels 1 and 2, The Gottman Institute 2025
+2025: The Gottman Method Levels 1 and 2, The Gottman Institute

-• Intimacy from the Inside Out Circle, IFS Institute 2025
+2025: Intimacy from the Inside Out Circle, IFS Institute

-• Exposure and Response Prevention Therapy for OCD, Cognitive Behavior Institute 2025
+2025: Exposure and Response Prevention Therapy for OCD, Cognitive Behavior Institute